dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2017.md

     ```
     This is changed in 15.6 to now produce an error that the variable is not definitely assigned.

-- VS 15.7 : https://github.com/dotnet/roslyn/issues/19792 C# compiler will now reject [IsReadOnly] symbols that should have an [InAttribute] modreq, but don't.
+- Visual Studio 2017 version 15.7: https://github.com/dotnet/roslyn/issues/19792 C# compiler will now reject [IsReadOnly] symbols that should have an [InAttribute] modreq, but don't.